Irreducibility algorithm for the Weierstrass polynomials of two complex variables and the Puiseux expansions: Part[A], Part[B], Part[C]

-$\underline{\text{\rm any given irreducible W-poly of two complex variables does.}}$ {\quad} Equivalently, as soon as any given W-poly $f(y,z)$ of two complex variables is found to be irreducible in $\BC\{y,z\}$ by {\bf The 2nd Algorithm}, {\bf in Part[A]} we can find {\bf The 3rd Algorithm} for computing the standard Puiseux expansion, denoted by $C(t)$, such that $C(t)$ and the zero set $f(y,z)=0$ at $0\in \BC^2$ have the same multiplicity sequence, using {\bf The 1st Algorithm}.
-The proof for {\bf The 3rd Algorithm} will be completely done {\bf in Part[C]}. \ms
+First, as soon as any given W-poly $f(y,z)$ of two complex variables is found to be irreducible in $\BC\{y,z\}$ by {\bf The 2nd Algorithm again} {\bf in Part[A],} we can find $g\in \text{\rm Family(1)}$ such that $f$ and $g$ have a homeomorphic resolution.
+After then, {\bf by The 1st Algorithm} we can compute the standard Puiseux expansion, denoted by $C(t)$, such that $C(t)$ and the zero set $g(y,z)=0$ at $0\in \BC^2$ have the same multiplicity sequence.